ileanadatamania/Data-Science-Portfolio/README.md

 | Dataset | [Electronic_Pricedataset](https://www.kaggle.com/datafiniti/electronic-products-prices)|

-**About Portfolio** - This portfolio's main purpose is to analyze price tendencies and impact in demand by pricing variation through time in various e-commerce platforms for brands among similar electronic products.
+**About Portfolio** - This portfolio's main purpose is to analyze price tendencies and the impact in the ad impression demand by pricing variation through time in various e-commerce platforms for brands among similar electronic products.

 **About the dataset** -
 Original dataset includes only electronic products with following features: